 SBD International Airport: A World-class Facility In The Heart Of The Inland Empire

 Together with its partners, SBD International Airport has transformed the landscape of a community once devastated by the closure of Norton Air Force Base, taking the region toward its future as it responsibly builds on its rich aviation past.
 By forging long-term alliances, leveraging resources, and continuously investing in infrastructure and technology, the fledgling public facility of 20 years ago is now a world-class airport surrounded by a thriving, 2,000-acre commerce park.
-The choice of cargo giants, SBD also boasts sustained gains in corporate and international aviation and is primed to offer commercial passenger service.
+The choice of cargo giants, SBD also boasts substantial gains in corporate and international aviation and will be launching passenger service on August 4th, 2022.

 A Major Player in U.S. Air Cargo

 Located 60 miles from Los Angeles, SBD International Airport is centered in a growing metro area that's home to a population approaching five million people.
 Providing a strategic alternative to reach this highly desirable market has fueled growth for the Airport and its aviation clients, even amid the pandemic.

 In only five years, SBD has become a major player in U.S. air cargo.
 In 2016, cargo activity at the Airport totaled just 36 flights.
 In December of that year, UPS began operations with a single daily flight and a 5,000-square-foot building.
 It has since expanded to 60,000 square feet, a long-term lease, and up to twelve daily flights.
 FedEx experienced similar growth after its initial flights in 2018, signing a 10-year lease and building a second facility.
 During the pandemic, when both carriers increased capacity, SBD boosted staffing to support additional flights.